oslabs-beta/MiraCloud/README.md

 </p>

 #
 MiraCloud is a desktop app that offers an AWS user a chance to visualize all of their services in a specific region or in all of them at once.
-The user-friendly interface allows the user to <b>launch</b>, <b>delete</b>, <b>run</b> and <b>stop</b> an instance of services like EC2, RDS and S3 buckets.
-It also <b>creates and deletes connections between security groups</b> of those instances.
+The user-friendly interface allows the user to launch, delete, run and stop an instance of services like EC2, RDS and S3 buckets.
+It also creates and deletes connections between security groups of those instances.

 ## Getting Started
 - [ ] Clone the repo.